1989 Tiananmen Square protests and massacre: Clearing the square

-Some of the students and professors persuaded others still sitting on the lower tiers of the monument to get up and leave, while soldiers beat them with clubs and gunbutts and prodded them with bayonets.
-Witnesses heard bursts of gunfire.
-At about 5:10am, the students began to leave the monument.
-They linked arms and marched along a corridor to the southeast, though some departed to the north.
-Those who refused to leave were beaten by soldiers and ordered to join the departing procession.
 Having removed the students from the square, soldiers were ordered to relinquish their ammunition, after which they were allowed a short reprieve, from 7 am to 9 am.
-The soldiers were then ordered to clear the square of all debris leftover from the student occupation.
-The debris was either piled and burnt on the square or placed in large plastic bags that were then airlifted away by military helicopters.
+The debris left over from the student occupation was either piled and burnt on the square or placed in large plastic bags that were then airlifted away by military helicopters.
 After the cleanup, the troops stationed at The Great Hall of the People remained confined within for the next nine days.
-During this time, the soldiers were left to sleep on the floors and daily fed a single packet of instant noodles shared between three men.
-Officers apparently suffered no such deprivation and were served regular meals apart from their troops.
+During this time, the soldiers were apparently left to sleep on the floors and were daily supplied a single packet of instant noodles shared between three men.